treyhunner/pyohio2024/outline-idea.md

 It's more powerful, but it's slower and it takes more energy.
 Changing our conditioning to slow down and step into System 2 takes hard work... and that work isn't always worth it.

 ---

-When my someone tells me "what you did hurt me", I feel two competing emotions.

-I feel:

-- Empathy: I know what being feels like
-- Defensive: my actions and myself are being judged

-My actions are being judged and I am being judged.

-TODO my defensiveness is often stronger, especially when the hurt that was caused or my own sense of agency are big

----